-\blacksquare = Course available through Distance Learning (see page 47).

-JUDICIAL STUDIES

 - Certificate in Judicial Studies

 - Skill Set in Judicial Studies Fundamentals

 Program Description

 Students study the operations of New Mexico municipal, magistrate, metropolitan, district and appellate courts, as well as federal and tribal courts, ethics for court staff and other general coursework.
 The classes are taught in conjunction with the Judicial Education Center.

 Students enrolled in courses for the Skill Set in Judicial Studies Fundamentals may not be eligible to receive financial aid or Veterans Administration benefits.

 Career and Advancement Opportunities

 Many students are currently employed by the court system.
 The Judicial Studies certificate has been recognized by the Administrative Office of the Courts as being equal to one year of experience for job hiring or advancement purposes.
 Types of jobs include court clerk, court administrator and other court-related positions.
 The Skill Set will allow the employee to show competency in core subjects.

 Special Requirements

 Application for a Skill Set may be made within the department upon completion of the course cluster.

 Contact Information

-Program information is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Program information is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-JUDICIAL STUDIES CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time Students should see an Advisor or Counselor to customize their educational plans.)
-Certificate requirement = 33-34 credits
+JUDICIAL STUDIES CERTIFICATE

+Recommended Course Sequence for Full-time Students

+(Part-time Students should see an Advisor or Counselor to customize their educational plans.)

+Certificate requirement = 30 credits

-ENG 100 L or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101)
+ENG 100 a or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101)

-MATH 099 or Accuplacer Elementary Algebra score of 57 or equivalent (for ACCT 111)
+MATH 100A or Accuplacer Elementary Algebra score of 72 or equivalent (for ACCT 111)

-RDG 100 or Accuplacer Reading score of 80 or equivalent
+RDG 100 🗷 or Accuplacer Reading score of 80 or equivalent

 Term 1

+ENG 101 🚨

+JUD 101 📮 3 credits

+JUD 102 📮 2 credits

+Approved Elective

+3 credits

+IT 101 🖳 3 credits

 Term 2

-higher 🖳
+BA 121 or COMM 232 acredits

+Approved Elective

 3 credits

-BA 121 🖳 or

-COMM 232 💻

-3 credits

-BA 150 💻 CP 176 CSCI 101 💻 4 credits

-ENG 101 💻 3 credits

-COMM 221 (ENG 101 required) 3 credits COMM 225 3 credits

-JUD 101 💻 3 credits

-JUD 102 🖳 1 credit

-Legal elective 🖳 3 credits

-ACCT 111 ■ or Approved Cultural MATH 119 or

-COMM 291 CST 250 CST 296 HIST 260 PSCI 200 PSCI 210 SPAN 101

-Electives

-Cultural elective 3 credits

-Management elective 🖳 3 credits

 JUD 298 or JUD 299 4 credits

-Approved Management Electives

-AA 171 ACCT 270 BA 131 🖳 BA 133 🖳 BA 252 🖳 MATH 145 PHIL 245B 💻 PL 236 PSY 271

-Approved Legal Electives

-BA 211 🖳 or PL 102 🖳 CJ 107 🖳 or PL 206 PL 101 🖳 PL 111 🖳 PL 124 PL 201 PL 203 SOC 111 SOC 212
+BA 133 📮 3 credits

 Judicial Studies Skill Set

-(Prerequisite: ENG 099 ■ or Accuplacer Sentence Skills score of 69 or equivalent, and RDG 099 or Accuplacer Reading score of 69 or equivalent or department approval)
+(Prerequisite: ENG 099 or Accuplacer Sentence Skills score of 69 or equivalent, and RDG 099 or Accuplacer Reading score of 69 or equivalent or department approval)

-JUD 101 = 3 credits JUD 102 □ = 1 credit JUD 298 or JUD 299 = 4 credits

-LANDSCAPING
+Approved Electives

+ACCT 101A BA 211 G OF PL 102 CJ 107 G OF PL 206 PL 101 G PL 111 G PL 124 PL 201 PL 203 PL 236 SOC 111 SOC 212 SOC 215

+■ = Course available through Distance Learning (see page 47).

 - Certificate in Landscaping

 - Skill Set in Landscaping

 Program Description

 Students will study landscape and irrigation design, plant and soil science, pest management and safety to prepare them for employment in the landscape construction and maintenance industry.
 Theory and lab classes are offered at Main Campus.

 Career and Advancement Opportunities

 Local job growth for skilled groundskeepers, landscape construction and maintenance specialists will increase seven to 10 percent yearly for the next three to five years due to expansion of existing businesses and their increasing need for skilled employees.
 One hundred percent of 2002-03 graduates found employment.

 Special Requirements

 Students are required to purchase textbooks, tools and personal protection equipment.

 Contact Information

 Program information is available from the program chair at (505) 224-3796, the director at (505) 224-3716, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

 LANDSCAPING CERTIFICATE AND SKILL SET

-Recommended Course Sequence for Full-time Students

-(Part-time students should see an Advisor or Counselor to customize their educational plans.)
+Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
 Skill Set requirement = 15 credits

 Certificate requirement = 27 credits